apache/flink/docs/dev/libs/gelly/bipartite_graph.md

 --------------------

 A `BipartiteGraph` is represented by:
- * `DataSet` of top nodes
+ * A `DataSet` of top nodes
- * `DataSet` of bottom nodes
+ * A `DataSet` of bottom nodes
- * `DataSet` of edges between top and bottom nodes
+ * A `DataSet` of edges between top and bottom nodes

-As in the `Graph` class nodes are represented by the `Vertex` type and the same rules applies to its types and values.
+As in the `Graph` class nodes are represented by the `Vertex` type and the same rules apply to its types and values.

 The graph edges are represented by the `BipartiteEdge` type.
-An `BipartiteEdge` is defined by a top ID (the ID of the top `Vertex`), a bottom ID (the ID of the bottom `Vertex`) and an optional value.
+A `BipartiteEdge` is defined by a top ID (the ID of the top `Vertex`), a bottom ID (the ID of the bottom `Vertex`) and an optional value.
 The main difference between the `Edge` and `BipartiteEdge` is that IDs of nodes it links can be of different types.
 Edges with no value have a `NullValue` value type.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">